stat6863-s18/course-reflections-wiki/week-02-reflections/crai-stat6863.md

 * Question(crai-stat6863) : Resolve &&teach&crs?
 * Answer(crai-stat6863) : First it will resolve &crs to 3 and then teach3 to Forest, Mr. Peter.

+[print-to-log-with-macro-variables]
+* Question(crai-stat6863) : Can we use many macros in single line?
+* Answer(crai-stat6863) : Yes, we can use more than one macros in single line.

 ***